M-Ivan/polynomial-roots-calculator/README.md

 A simple polynomial roots calculator script written in python.

-It uses the Gaus Theorem behind the scenes to find
+It uses the Gaus Theorem behind the scenes to find the potential roots of the polynomial.
+Then it evaluates each potential root in the polynomial to get the result.

 ## Requirements